Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 ⩩-----------------------------------------------------------------------------------⟩
 {{</ wrap >}}

-{{< wrap class="sidenote" >}}
-If you have an on-screen keyboard AND you're capturing physical key input, it’s a good idea to label those on-screen keyboard buttons with the corresponding physical keys.
+*If you have an on-screen keyboard AND you're capturing physical key input, it’s a good idea to label those on-screen keyboard buttons with the corresponding physical keys.*
-{{</ wrap >}}

 One of the biggest considerations here is **what kind of physical keyboard does your user have?** In our examples, we’re making a very hard assumption that all our users have US-International QWERTY keyboards, and we choose to map *physical keyboard keys* to their replacement characters.

-{{< wrap class="sidenote" >}}
-Note: there are different ways to get what the user typed into a text field. keyboardEvent.code corresponds to the PHYSICAL key on the keyboard. keyboardEvent.key corresponds to the TEXT VALUE of the key.
-If a user presses the “A” key on a US-International QWERTY keyboard, we get code=‘KeyA,’ and key=‘a’ (if shift and caps lock are off) or key=‘A’ (if shift and caps lock are on).
+*Note: there are different ways to get what the user typed into a text field. keyboardEvent.code corresponds to the PHYSICAL key on the keyboard. keyboardEvent.key corresponds to the TEXT VALUE of the key.
+If a user presses the “A” key on a US-International QWERTY keyboard, we get code=‘KeyA,’ and key=‘a’ (if shift and caps lock are off) or key=‘A’ (if shift and caps lock are on).*
-{{</ wrap >}}

 **WARNING:** Now that we know how to capture and replace keyboard input, we also need to learn when not to do so.
 Sometimes, when a user presses the “A” key, they just want to type in the character “A,” not “あ”! **Always allow your users the option to disable your on-screen keyboard.** The example above has no such option, but we'll explore how we can do this once we jump into the “multi-language” functionality of our onscreen keyboard.